Michael Welner: State of Texas vs. Andrea Yates

-State of Louisiana vs. Damon Thibodeaux - Disputed confessions
+State of Louisiana vs. Damon Thibodeaux

 Damon Thibodeaux confessed in 1996 to raping and murdering a cousin, Crystal Champagne.
 He was tried, convicted, and sentenced to death.
-Although appeals upheld the verdict, defense attorneys raised numerous points to the Jefferson Parish District Attorney to argue that Thibodeaux was innocent.
-No DNA evidence was dispositive and no other perpetrator had been identified beyond speculation.
-Given the importance of Thibodeaux' confession to the evidence against Thibodeaux, District Attorney Paul Connick asked Welner to review the available evidence, the circumstances of the interrogation and the setting in which it occurred, as well as Thibodeaux' vulnerabilities, to inform their decision-making about the case.
-Dr. Welner also conducted a videotaped interview of Thibodeaux, in a case that featured considerable cooperation by prosecution and defense with his protocol.

-Welner concluded the confession was false because physical findings grossly contradicted Thibodeaux' statements.
+District Attorney Paul Connick asked Welner to review the available evidence, the circumstances of the interrogation and the setting in which it occurred, as well as Thibodeaux' vulnerabilities, to inform their decision-making about the case.
+Welner also conducted a videotaped interview of Thibodeaux, in a case that featured considerable cooperation by prosecution and defense with his protocol.
+According to Welner, the confession was false because physical findings contradicted Thibodeaux' statements.
 He issued a 53-page opinion addressing the causes and factors leading to the false confession.
 These included the defendant's profound guilt over the fate of his cousin, being confronted with his failed polygraph, and police convincing him that what Thibodeaux himself conceded were false statements in the interrogation clinched his guilt and made continuing denials hopeless.
-Informed of Dr. Welner's conclusions, the District Attorney moved to vacate the confession and Thibodeaux was released.
+Following Welner's conclusions, the District Attorney moved to vacate the confession and Thibodeaux was released.
 The murder of Crystal Champagne remains under investigation.

-Welner has examined numerous other notable and cited disputed confession cases in North American courts, including the killer of New York Socialite Linda Stein and the Albuquerque murder investigation of Victoria Martens.
+Welner has examined other cited disputed confession cases in North American courts, including the killer of New York Socialite Linda Stein and the Albuquerque murder investigation of Victoria Martens.